algobulls/algobulls_help_site/docs/index.md

     * Your broker account may not have sufficient funds

     * Currency Segment in your broker account is not yet activated.
-(This happens with new accounts, and though Zerodha activates this by default, Alice Blue takes 24 hours to do so)
+(This happens with new accounts, and though some brokers activate this by default, other may take takes 24 hours or more to do so)

     * Due to market volatility, your broker may have stopped taking bracket order requests.
 (Any bracket order strategies currently running in your platform account will stop showing any new orders)